 Including diabetic foot conditions

-EMTT is also used to treat conditions of the back or spine such as ankylosing spondylitis, lumbosacral syndrome, or upper and lower back pain.
-Other treatable conditions include carpal tunnel or epicondylitis, also known as tennis elbow, or non-localised conditions such as bursitis, neuralgia, fractures, spasticity, and calcification.
+EMTT is also used to address conditions of the back or spine such as ankylosing spondylitis, lumbosacral syndrome, or upper and lower back pain.
+Other conditions include carpal tunnel or epicondylitis, also known as tennis elbow, or non-localised conditions such as bursitis, neuralgia, fractures, spasticity, and calcification.

 What does EMTT do?